shreyasanap/Web-Mapping/README.md

 ### Purpose:
-1. Assists ubrban planners in identifying narrow or congested roads that may require expansion or improvement.
+1. Assists urban planners in identifying narrow or congested roads that may require expansion or improvement.
 2. Can be used for Traffic Management & Optimization
 3. Helps emergency services identify faster routes by differentiating between highway types

 ### Classification along with color code

 <table>